 The East (1925) Jos Klijnen

 Fountain The East is a memorial made by architect Jos Klijnen and founded in 1925.
 It was a gift from 'Vereeniging Het Oosten' to the municipality of Rotterdam.
-The fountain is made of brick bricks and sandstone.
-The object has the shape of a column with a cross.
-A hard stone water catcher collects the water.
-In the sandstone cross is embossed: The East.
+The fountain is constructed from masonry bricks and sandstone.
+The object is in the form of a column with a cross.
+A hard stone water tank collects the water.
+The sandstone cross is embossed: The East.

-PJH (Jos) Klijnen (Maastricht, 1887 - The Hague, 1973) was an architect and urban planner who did not want to conform to modernism or traditionalism and who controlled the Dutch architectural debate during the interbellum and reconstruction.
-In 1914, Klijnen settled in Rotterdam, where he designed the first version of the Mathenesser Bridge a year later.
+PJH (Jos) Klijnen (Maastricht, 1887 - The Hague, 1973) was an architect and urban planner who did not want to conform to modernism or traditionalism and who dominated the Dutch architectural debate during the interwar period and the reconstruction.
+In 1914 Klijnen settled in Rotterdam, where he designed the first version of the Mathenesser Bridge a year later.
 In 1942 he assisted architect JJP Oud with the supervision of, among other things, the Schiekade in Rotterdam.
-He also worked on facade schemes that Oud designed for the Coolsingel.
-As successor to Oud, he became a supervisor in 1944 himself.
+He also worked on façade schemes that Oud designed for the Coolsingel.
+As successor to Oud, he became supervisor himself in 1944.